-If you are running late or need to cancel an appointment, please call as soon as you can and let the service know.
+If you are running late or need to cancel an appointment, please call as soon as you can to let us know.

 If you are looking at making changes, you need to start with the basics of what, why and how.
-The resources on the Health and Wellbeing website can assist, as can a visit to a counsellor.
-Before you decide which direction you want to go in, ask yourself the following questions.
-These questions may help you organise your thoughts before meeting with a counsellor.
+The health and wellbeing resources on our website can help you, as can a visit to a counsellor.
+Ask yourself the following questions, which may help you organise your thoughts before meeting with a counsellor.

 - What are you thinking, feeling, or doing that tells you there is a problem?